Jasonchan35/ax_project_gen/README.md

 C++ Project Generator

 ### Feature Highlights:
-* Lightweight - only require C++11 and good to go! *( No lua, python, java or any of libraries / packages dependencies )*
+* Lightweight - only C++11 is required ! *( No lua, python, java or any packages dependencies )*<br>

 * Run on multiple platforms *( Windows / MacOSX / Linux / FreeBSD )*

-* Auto inherit configuration from depended project, for instance executable project depends on library <br>
+* Auto inherit configuration from depended projects, for instance executable project depends on library<br>
 will inherit all settings by default *( e.g. include_dir, cpp_defines, output_library ...etc )*

 * Support wildcard, glob with sub-directories *( example: ```src/**/*.cpp```,